From Alpine Herdsmen to the Habsburg Court

 More than a fashion trendsetter, Archduke Johann is still celebrated in Austria today as a champion of the common people.
 The region of Styria, where he would spend most of his years, benefited from many civic and industrial projects sponsored by the so called “Styrian Prince.”

 Today the Loden fabrics of the remaining Austrian Loden mills are experiencing a resurgence in popularity as the benefits of pure natural wool are being rediscovered.
 However, Loden today is not the Loden of centuries ago.

 By using more advanced carding and spinning techniques and finer wool fibers from Merino Sheep, Alpaca or Cashmere the quality of the Loden has improved dramatically.
 Also spurring the surge in popularity are the environmental and wellness benefits of wool, especially when compared to synthetic fabrics.

 Loden is a fabric in harmony with the Alpine lifestyle.

-Authentic Loden can easily last a lifetime and even be passed down to the next generation.
-The pictures here are from the Loden Steiner weaver in Mandling, Austria and show the carding, spinning, preparation of the warp, weaving, fulling and finishing steps.
+Authentic Loden when kept clean can easily last a lifetime and even be passed down to the next generation.
+The pictures below are from the Loden Steiner Mill in Mandling, Austria and show the carding, spinning, preparation of the warp, weaving, fulling and finishing steps.